Can't Get Enough of Your Love, Babe: Critical reception

 Nick Krewen from The Hamilton Spectator said her remake "is strong enough to claim ownership".
-Connie Johnson from Los Angeles Times felt that here, Dayne "does her one better, with a campy, deluxe version" of White's song.
+Connie Johnson from the Los Angeles Times felt that here, Dayne "does her one better, with a campy, deluxe version" of White's song.
 In his weekly UK chart commentary, James Masterton wrote, that "summery soul being the order of the day and may well give her her first Top 20 hit for 5 years."
 James Hamilton from Music Weeks RM Dance Update viewed it as "soulful".
 Mike Joyce from The Washington Post found that Dayne's update of the disco classic "proves disarming."

 Music video

 A music video was produced to promote the single, directed by Randee St. Nicholas, featuring Dayne performing in the middle of a dancing crowd of people.
 The video was later made available on Dayne's official YouTube channel in 2009, and had generated almost six million views as of early 2024.